Zollege/peertube-plugin-aichat/README.md

 1. **Video Processing**:
    - When a video is uploaded, the plugin automatically:
      - Extracts snapshots at the configured interval (1-60 seconds)
-     - Analyzes snapshots using GPT-4 Vision
+     - Analyzes snapshots using the configured model (all models support vision)
      - Processes video transcripts
      - Generates embeddings for semantic search